This homemade pizza dough recipe is made with simple ingredients and is easy to prepare. Use it to make a crispy, chewy pizza crust!

-Pizza is my family’s favorite food and we love eating it in all its forms from grilled pizza and breakfast pizza to pizza dip and pizza balls.
-Making the dough only takes about an hour and can even be prepared the day before.
+Pizza is my family’s favorite food, and we love eating it in all its forms, from grilled pizza and breakfast pizza to pizza dip and pizza balls.
+Making homemade pizza dough only takes about an hour and can even be prepared the day before!

-This is a yeast based pizza dough recipe.
-The most important thing is to make sure the hot water is the right temperature.
-If it is too hot and you’ll kill the yeast.
+- This is a yeast-based pizza dough recipe.
+The most important thing is to make sure the hot water is at the right temperature.
+If it is too hot, you can kill the yeast.
 On the other hand, if it is not hot enough, the yeast won’t activate.
 Use a thermometer to check that the temperature is between 110˚F-115˚F.

-Once the yeast is ready, add the olive oil, salt, and all-purpose flour to the bowl.
+Once you’ve proofed the yeast, add olive oil, sea salt, and all-purpose flour to the mixing bowl.

 Next, knead the dough until smooth and elastic.
 I like to use my stand mixer with the hook attachment because it makes it so easy!

-But I’ve also made the recipe kneading the dough by hand and it works that way too.
+But I’ve also made the recipe by kneading the dough by hand, and it works that way too.
 It just takes a little more muscle.

 Remove the dough ball from the bowl.
-Add the olive oil and coat the sides with the oil.
+Add olive oil and use it to coat the sides of the bowl.
 Return the dough to the bowl and then turn it over to coat both sides.

-Cove the bowl with plastic wrap and allow the dough to rise in a warm draft-free place for about 1 hour.
+Cover the bowl with plastic wrap and allow the dough to rise in a warm, draft-free place for about one hour.

 Can You Refrigerate Pizza Dough Overnight?

 To make the recipe of pizza dough in advance, follow the instructions to prepare the dough.
 After turning it out onto a floured surface, lightly wrap the dough in plastic wrap and refrigerate for up to 24 hours.